Minimax Linear Regulator Problems for Positive Systems: Example: Water-flow Network

+This section introduces a model of a water-flow network to which the presented framework is applied.
+It is illustrated that the technical a priori requirement~\eqref{ass_a} of Theorem~\ref{theorem_finite} and~\eqref{ass_a_inf} of Theorem~\ref{MainThm_minimax_cont_inf}, which assumes that $A-|B|E-|H|G$ is Metzler, can be relaxed to $A-|B|E$ when the worst-case disturbance policy always gives a closed-loop matrix that is Metzler.
+We demonstrate that the optimal control policy can counteract the effect of the optimal disturbance policy and can compensate an a priori overestimation of the disturbances.

 Consider a river system with a downstream flow represented by $\beta$ and the dissipation capacity $\alpha$.
 The river flow is segmented into $n$ sections, where the state $x$ reflects the volume of water in each section, with initial volume one.
-Dams positioned at these sections act as control points $u$ modulating the downstream flow.
+Dams positioned at these sections act as controllers that modulate the downstream flow, i.e. the control signal $u$ models the water volume that is restricted from flowing downstream.
 In this context, disturbances $v$ arise due to leakage effects, where water is dissipated more than is accounted for, resulting in extraneous flow towards downstream reservoirs.
-These leakages intensify as the disturbances propagate downriver, influencing subsequent sections' water volumes.
-Additionally, we denote $w$ as an unconstrained positive disturbance in the form of rain.
+These leakages intensify as the disturbances propagate downriver, influencing the water volumes of subsequent sections.
+Additionally, we denote by $w$ an unconstrained positive disturbance in the form of rain.

-The system dynamics of the water-flow diagram in Figure \ref{figure_rain} describe the water-flow of a river with different stations represente by the nodes $x_{i}$, $i=1, \dots, n$.
-The state-space model of the system dynamics in Figure \ref{figure_rain} can be described by